 Batman: The Brave and the Bold

-Black Manta appears as a recurring villain in Young Justice, voiced by Khary Payton.
+Black Manta appears as a recurring antagonist throughout this series, making his first appearance in "Downtime."
+He is a prominent member of the Light.
+He is voiced by Khary Payton.

 Black Manta appears in the Animal Man short "Animal Man vs Black Manta."
 He does not speak in his appearance.

 Black Manta appears as an antagonist in this TV short.
 Kevin Michael Richardson reprises his role.